 It didn’t take long for me to start wishing that I could incorporate some of the breathing, mindfulness, and embodied movement techniques that have been so life-changing to me into what I do as a creative professional.
 “How much better would this workshop be if we could do a restorative yoga pratice afterwords?”
 I would ask myself.
 “How cool would it be to offer my audience a guided meditation after we spent an hour talking about a lot of really hard spiritual experiences and past pain?”
 I had experienced first-hand how the practice of yoga had been able to facilitate healing in those ways for me, and I want to be able to share that wherever I go.
 The first time one of my teachers asked me if I was going to do the training I wrote it off but after the second or third teacher asked I decided to stop fighting God, The Universe and my own intuitive curiosity and sign up.

 I’ll be doing my yoga teacher training through Kali Yuga Yoga, which is the studio here in Nashville that I practice at regularly.
 (If you want to learn more about Kali Yuga, you can check out their website here: www.kaliyugayoga.com) It is a 200-hour training program that starts in August 2017 and ends in November 2017, at the end of which I will be a Registered Yoga Teacher (RYT).
-The cost of the training is $3,000 — a number that is not that insurmountable to a lot of people, but is a little daunting for someone who works as an artist/social work communications person/occasional caterer of barbecue/etc. I know there are SO MANY ridiculously important things to give your money to right now and always, but if you’ve ever been positively affected by what I do or you want to support me as I expand my life, art, and practice in this way, would you please considering giving a donation of any amount to my GoFundMe HERE?
+The cost of the training is $3,000 – a number that is not that insurmountable to a lot of people, but is a little daunting for someone who works as an artist/social work communications person/occasional caterer of barbecue/etc. I made the decision to start exploring crowdfunding options and have decided to set up a page for myself.
+I know there are SO MANY ridiculously important things to give your money to right now and always, but if you’ve ever been positively affected by what I do or you want to support me as I expand my life, art, and practice in this way, would you please considering giving a donation of any amount to my page?
 I’m so excited about this new chapter in my creative endeavors and I hope you’ll join me in celebrating no matter what!